DialogueMaker/the-weather-machine/README.md

 ...Also, because I wanted to make a game this summer.

-## Features
+## Summary
 ### Skate to the beat!
 This is a rhythm game, so get in the groove!.
 Don't worry, there are only two action buttons.

 ### Beat the heat!
-The Weatherman used his numeric powers to turn up the heat!
+The Weatherman used the power of numbers to turn up the heat!
 Will you be able to bring temps back to normal?

 ## Dialogue Maker features highlighted
 ### Themes